Skip to content

 Here are some preventive measures recommended by liver specialists:

-• Regular exercise to maintain a healthy weight
+• Maintain a healthy weight through regular exercise

-• A balanced diet rich in fruits, vegetables, and lean proteins
+• Eat a balanced diet rich in fruits, vegetables, and lean proteins

-• Limiting alcohol consumption
+• Limit alcohol consumption

-• Regular check-ups and liver function tests
+• Get regular check-ups and liver function tests

 The Future of Hepatology and Liver Disease Management